10 Best Portable Generators for Boat Use in 2022 – Reviews & Top Picks

 At only 5.5 pounds, this item puts the “portable” back in “portable generator.”
 And you can charge plenty of items thanks to four DC 12-volt ports, two AC outputs, and two 5-volt USB ports.
 Your gear will be especially safe thanks to the short-circuit and overcharged protection on top of the built-in temperature control.

 So, what keeps this from being our “best overall” choice?
 This generator sometimes has trouble charging Apple products.
 And you can’t always run items while you charge them, which is bad if you were hoping to use your smartphone while it charged.
+Despite this we think its the best value boat generator on the market.

 3. Honda EU2200i Portable Inverter Generator – Premium Choice